 One-time bus ticket € 2.35

 Hair cut € 10- € 20

 Cinema ticket € 5.50 with student pass

 Disco admission € 5

 Drink at disco € 3 - € 10.00

 Pastel de nata € 0.50 - € 1.00

 You can chose to search for an apartment before you arrive or after.
 The Mobility office, located on Gambelas campus, will help you, however, you should do most of the research yourself.
 You can look online on apartment rental websites, but most of the information will be in Portuguese and you will not know your roommates.
 The best option is Facebook Erasmus groups or international student groups.
 As students leave after each semester, their rooms become available and it is easy to rent and live with other students.
 Mobility office can set you up with a place in the school residency/dorms.
 This includes a shared bedroom and costs about 130 euros a month.

 Useful things to know about Faro

 Not a lot is open late.
 Grocery stores stay open until 9pm or 10pm, there are no 24/7 stores or gas stations.
 On the weekends there are some food places open late around the bar and disco area.
-On weekdays there is only one 24/7 restaurant called Papa 24.

 Most places will only accept cash or require a minimum to pay with a bank card.
 However, ATMs are available on almost every street corner.